Chapter 2 Intro to Plotting

 ## ℹ Specify the column types or set `show_col_types = FALSE` to quiet this message.

-SNP <- read_csv("PINE_NFDR_Jan-Mar_2010.csv")
+<- read_csv("PINE_NFDR_Jan-Mar_2010.csv") SNP

 ## Rows: 4320 Columns: 8